Zhijie-YU/Learning_Notes/Notes_SPH.md

 ### Kernel function
 #### Cubic spline kernel
-A commonly used kernel function in SPH is the **cubic spline kernel** [Monaghan1992](http://www.astro.lu.se/~david/teaching/SPH/notes/annurev.aa.30.090192.pdf)(*actually there are many kinds of cubic spline kernels*:joy:):
+A commonly used kernel function in SPH which is also used in WCSPH is the **cubic spline kernel** [Monaghan1992](http://www.astro.lu.se/~david/teaching/SPH/notes/annurev.aa.30.090192.pdf)(*actually there are many kinds of cubic spline kernels*:joy:):
 $$
 W(q)=\begin{cases}
   \sigma_3[1-\frac{3}{2}q^2+\frac{3}{4}q^3],\quad&\rm{for\; 0\leq q< 1}\\